Developmental disability

 Developmental disability is a diverse group of chronic conditions, comprising mental or physical impairments that arise before adulthood.
 Developmental disabilities cause individuals living with them many difficulties in certain areas of life, especially in "language, mobility, learning, self-help, and independent living".
 Developmental disabilities can be detected early on and persist throughout an individual's lifespan.
 Developmental disability that affects all areas of a child's development is sometimes referred to as global developmental delay.

+Common developmental disabilities

 The most common developmental disabilities are: